How to build an entertainment kitchen that is the heart of the home—and the party

 1. Keep it open

 Let’s face it, the host shouldn’t be hidden away from guests while prepping hors d’oeuvres.
 A layout that leaves the kitchen exposed to the dining area allows you to enjoy your own party while keeping the food and drinks flowing.
 Marie and John wanted their Brooklyn adobe to accommodate their friends, children, and grandchildren, so they optimized their kitchen layout, leaving the dining and living areas open to the kitchen.
-Dawn and David reconfigured their kitchen to do the same, and built a central island that divides the room while also creating a central gathering spot.
+Jennifer and Joe “entertain so much” they had to take a departing wall down except for a load-bearing one which was perfect for the fridge.

 When you’re rushing to set the table before guests arrive or putting the last touches on a meal, you’ll be grateful dishes and utensils are in sight.
 These Sweeten homeowners (and avid entertainers) installed open shelves in their L-shaped kitchen, making it easy to grab-and-go as needed—not to mention they look pretty, too.
-Other creative ideas include shallow bottoms drawers, like these renovators, installed for storing serving platters, or a pull-out pantry next to the fridge for access to dry ingredients.
+Other creative ideas include toe kick storage, like these self-described “foodies,” whose passion it is to cook, or a pull-out pantry next to the fridge for access to dry ingredients.